SamuelKos/simple-editor/README.md

-# simple-editor
+# Simple PYthon Development Editor
-Simple Editor with GUI for Python.
+GUI-editor for Python.
 Tested to work with Debian Buster and Bullseye.
 It is meant to be used from Python console rather than standalone.

-# Features
+# Featuring
 * Indent - Unindent
 * Comment - Uncomment
 * Search - Replace
-* Undo - Redo
 * Auto-indent
 * Run current file
-* Walk through errors
+* Click to open errors
+* etc

+# Lacking and not going to implement
+* Autocompletion
+* Hinting
+* Linenumbering
-* Goto line
+* Syntax highlighting

+# Maybe TODO
+* Multicursor edit or something similar

 # Installing and running
 debian-packages required: python3-tk